 Taking all this into account, the minimum length of stay for a trip to New Zealand should be 10 nights.
 Staying at least 12 to 14 nights is ideal to get a full taste of the country’s two islands.

 High season in New Zealand is December through late April, during the Southern Hemisphere’s summer.
-The weather in mid-September through November or early May can also be mild but a bit more unpredictable, with visitors experiencing all four seasons in just one day.
+The weather in mid-September through November or early May (shoulder season) can also be mild but a bit more unpredictable, with visitors experiencing all four seasons in just one day.